 If you know of a relevant reference for Pirfenidone, please let us know.

-Keywords: Pirfenidone, supplier, Antifibrotic, agent, regulates, cytokine, levels, vivo, TNF-α, TNF-alpha, Interleukins, Tumor, Necrosis, Factor-α, Factor-alpha, Cytokines, Cytokine, NF-κB, NF-kappaB, Signaling, Signalling, esbriet, Cytokines, Cytokines, Tocris Bioscience
+Keywords: Pirfenidone, Pirfenidone supplier, Antifibrotic, agent, regulates, cytokine, levels, vivo, TNF-α, TNF-alpha, Interleukins, Tumor, Necrosis, Factor-α, Factor-alpha, Cytokines, Cytokine, NF-κB, NF-kappaB, Signaling, Signalling, esbriet, 1093, Tocris Bioscience

-Currently there are no citations for Pirfenidone.
 Do you know of a great paper that uses Pirfenidone from Tocris?
-If so please let us know.
+Please let us know.